What is Fermentation & How does fermentation work?

 • At first, we should establish a starter culture because it is already rich in beneficial microbes.

-• To prevent harmful bacteria, it is essential to clean all equipment.
+• For preventing harmful bacteria, it is essential to clean all equipment.

-• Avoid exposure to the ferment in the air, which can prevent the risk of spoilage.
+• Should avoid exposure the ferment to the air that can prevent to increase the risk of spoilage.

 • Can submerge this process in a salt solution that is called brine.

-• To prevent air contamination should keep the fermenting product in a container.
+• For preventing air contamination should keep the fermenting product in a container.

 • Microbes work well at room temperature.
-By controlling the temperature, it’s possible to manage a good fermentation process.
+Through controlling the temperature, it’s possible to manage a good fermentation process.

 Advantages of Fermentation: